MSIA/2021-msia423-cai-hanyu-project/README.md

 `docker run -it chocolate run.py create_db --engine_string <MY ENGINE STRING>`

-(Note: you may also specify enginee sting by setting environment variable SQLALCHEMY_DATABASE_URI=<MY ENGINE STRING>)
+(Note: you may also specify enginee sting by setting environment variable SQLALCHEMY_DATABASE_URI)

 #### Create database on RDS
 Specify the environment variables in .mysqlconfig file (use "vi. mysqlconfig" to open the file):